Verizon Communications (VZ) Q2 2017 Results - Earnings Call Transcript

 Yeah.
 Thanks, Mike.
 So on the churn, look, there's no magic in here.
 It's not that we've got more customers on EIP or we've been doing things behind the scenes to protect the base.
 It's around the quality of the experience.
 And customers see that quality of the experience, and they want to be on that experience rather than something else.
 So we're very, very happy with that number there, and it's just a reflection of what we give customers.

 In terms of the guide on service revenue, I think the biggest piece that you have in there is the continued migration of the base to the non-subsidized pricing plans.
 In the back half of the year, the year-over-year comps are against higher numbers there versus the first half of the year, and that's going to drive improvement in service revenue.
-Certainly net account growth is an important contribution, but I think just, though, the movement of the based in unsubsidized, that's the trend we've been talking about, and we certainly see that ahead of us.
+Certainly net account growth is an important contribution, but I think just, though, the movement of the base and in unsubsidized, that's the trend we've been talking about, and we certainly see that ahead of us.

 Michael L. McCormack - Jefferies LLC